rodfarah/condo-me/README.md

    It is recommended to use **Git** on the host machine instead of within the container.
 This ensures a more seamless version control experience.

 2. **VS Code Extensions**
-   Since the project is under development, several important extensions are used both in the container and the host environment to improve the development experience.
+   You may not want to use them, but since the project is under development, several important extensions are used to improve the development experience.
 These include:
    - **Better Jinja**
    - **Black Formatter**
    - **Django**